 • Minimal rainfall

-Mesa Public Schools is one of the largest districts in Arizona.
-Charter and private options are also available depending on neighborhood.
+• Mesa Public Schools is one of Arizona’s largest school districts

 Pros: